 - Using too few ad variations in an ad set can lead to ad fatigue, high frequency numbers and ultimately low CTR’s.

-- Seer recommends using at least 4 ad variations in an ad set in order to maximize performance and prevent ad fatigue as mentioned above.
+- Seer recommends using at least 3-5 ad variations in a single ad set in order to maximize performance and prevent ad fatigue as mentioned above.